 Outputs Activities Objectively Verifiable Indicators 2.
-Outputs related to the SUN 2.1.
-Support SUN countries to ensure they have timely access to the technical expertise they need (a) Make every effort to engage SUN Country Government Focal Points and their in-country supporting teams so that they share experiences with each other and work together to overcome constraints to progress by, among others, organising teleconferences and/or meetings linking the Country Network to members of the Lead Group and with the Networks; (b) Maintain a tracking system to ensure reliable and timely identification of constraints and gaps in scaling up nutrition based on joint report from the SUN multistakeholder platforms, update this information every two months, share it with all SUN Movement Networks and the Lead Group; follow up, with news of progress at six monthly intervals; (c) Prepare and disseminate SUN Country Briefs at regular intervals so that - when requests from SUN Countries are agreed by in-country platforms - country needs are made (a) SUN Country Focal Points six-weekly teleconferences are arranged, minutes shared within two weeks and SMS follow-up action executed within a month of each call; Teleconferences and/or meetings are organised at least once every year linking Country networks to members and at least once every four months linking the networks; (b) Milestones for the SUN Movement identified and agreed on by members of the Country Networks; (c) Country Briefs made available at six-weekly intervals to all stakeholders in the SUN Movement so as to enable aligned support behind country-led efforts and priorities; (d) Discussions with SUN Country Focal Points are Countries 2.2.
-Track progress in SUN countries explicit to stakeholder networks, and track the country-level and global Network responses to these requests; (d) Engage SUN Country Government Focal Points in strategic discussions, including on mutual accountability, conflict of interest issues, validation of plans and data, and alignment of external support to national priorities; (e) Engage SUN Country Government Focal Points in any global consultations for updating the SUN Movement Strategy and evaluating progress. (f) Track and inform countries on progress in line with four SUN processes; held at least every six weeks; (e) SUN early progress reports are made in consultation with SUN Country Focal Points. (f) Countries performance, per defined four SUN processed, is annually tracked and presented as a part of the common M&E/progress report; (g) Enable SUN Country Government Focal Points and representatives from the multi-stakeholder platforms to jointly develop and regularly update their Country Fiches to demonstrate their progress in Scaling Up Nutrition; (g) Country fiches containing credible information are annually updated and, as part of progress report, disseminated among members of the SUN Movement, with other partners and with the general
+Outputs related to the SUN Countries 2.1.
+Support SUN countries to ensure they have timely access to the technical expertise they need (a) Make every effort to engage SUN Country Government Focal Points and their in-country supporting teams so that they share experiences with each other and work together to overcome constraints to progress by, among others, organising teleconferences and/or meetings linking the Country Network to members of the Lead Group and with the Networks; (b) Maintain a tracking system to ensure reliable and timely identification of constraints and gaps in scaling up nutrition based on joint report from the SUN multistakeholder platforms, update this information every two months, share it with all SUN Movement Networks and the Lead Group; follow up, with news of progress at six monthly intervals; (c) Prepare and disseminate SUN Country Briefs at regular intervals so that - when requests from SUN Countries are agreed by in-country platforms - country needs are made explicit to stakeholder networks, and track the country-level and global Network responses to these requests; (d) Engage SUN Country Government Focal Points in strategic discussions, including on mutual accountability, conflict of interest issues, validation of plans and data, and alignment of external support to national priorities; (e) Engage SUN Country Government Focal Points in any global consultations for updating the SUN Movement Strategy and evaluating progress. (b) (c) (d) SUN Country Focal Points six-weekly teleconferences are arranged, minutes shared within two weeks and SMS follow-up action executed within a month of each call; Teleconferences and/or meetings are organised at least once every year linking Country networks to members and at least once every four months linking the networks; Milestones for the SUN Movement identified and agreed on by members of the Country Networks; Country Briefs made available at six-weekly intervals to all stakeholders in the SUN Movement so as to enable aligned support behind country-led efforts and priorities; Discussions with SUN Country Focal Points are held at least every six weeks; SUN early progress reports are made in consultation with SUN Country Focal Points.
+2.2.
+Track progress in SUN countries (f) Track and inform countries on progress in line with four SUN processes; (g) Enable SUN Country Government Focal Points and representatives from the multi-stakeholder platforms to jointly develop and regularly update their Country Fiches to demonstrate their progress in Scaling Up Nutrition; (f) processed, is annually tracked and presented as a part of the common M&E/progress report;